NatronGitHub/openfx-misc/README-hosts.txt

 supportsChannelSelector=0
 suites=OfxImageEffectSuite,OfxPropertySuite,OfxParameterSuite,OfxMemorySuite,OfxMultiThreadSuite,OfxMessageSuite,OfxMessageSuiteV2,OfxProgressSuite,OfxTimeLineSuite,OfxImageEffectOpenGLRenderSuite

-- version 11 of Resove Lite (from Mac App Store) does not support symbolic links in /Library/OFX/Plugins
+- version 11 of Resolve Lite (from Mac App Store) does not support symbolic links in /Library/OFX/Plugins
-- in Generators, even if the source clip is defined, it can not be fetched by the plug-in
+- in Generators, even if the source clip is defined, it can not be fetched by the plug-in (the source clip should always be fetchable, it is mandatory in OpenFX)
-- all defined clips will appear connected but give black and transparent (NULL) images.
-This is a problem for Mask clips, so a "Mask" boolean param must be added
+- all defined clips will appear connected (property kOfxImageClipPropConnected = 1) but give black and transparent (NULL) images.
+This is a problem for Mask clips, so a "Mask" boolean param must be added specifically for Resolve
-- kOfxImagePropField property is always kOfxImageFieldNone on OFX images
+- kOfxImagePropField property is always kOfxImageFieldNone on OFX images, regardless of the clip properties
 - OfxParameterSuiteV1::paramCopy does nothing, keys and values have to be copied explicitely (see CornerPin)
-- even though OfxImageEffectOpenGLRenderSuite exists, the render action is never called with OpenGL enabled
+- even though OfxImageEffectOpenGLRenderSuite exists, the render action is never called with OpenGL enabled (is Resolve supposed to support OpenGL rendering?)
 - The range AND display range has to be defined for all Double params (kOfxParamTypeDouble, kOfxParamTypeDouble2D, kOfxParamTypeDouble3D), or a default range of (-1,1) is used, and values cannot lie outsideof this range !
-- The range AND display range has to be defined for Int params (kOfxParamTypeInteger), or a default range of (0,0) is used, and values cannot lie outsideof this range !
+- The range AND display range has to be defined for Int params (kOfxParamTypeInteger), or a default range of (0,0) is used, and values cannot lie outside of this range !
 - kOfxPropPluginDescription property is absent from the plugin descriptor (although it was introduced in API version 1.2)
 - kOfxParamPropDefaultCoordinateSystem (set by setDefaultCoordinateSystem() in Support) is not present on double parameters (although API version 1.3 is claimed), the only solution is to use a secret boolean and denormalize at instance creation,
 - kOfxParamTypeInteger2D kOfxParamTypeInteger3D are not supported (crash when opening the parameters page), at least in Generators
 - kOfxImageEffectInstancePropSequentialRender property is missing on the host and the Image Effect descriptor (but exists on the image effect instance)
 - kOfxImageEffectPropPluginHandle property is missing on the image effect instance
 - kOfxPropType property on the image effect instance is 'OfxTypeImageEffect' instead of 'OfxTypeImageEffectInstance'
-- kOfxPropHostOSHandle property is missing on the host
+- kOfxPropHostOSHandle property is missing on the host (it has to be present, even if it is NULL)
-- boolean params animate by default
+- boolean params animate by default (they should not, according to the OFX specs)
 - plugin descriptors may have the extra properties OfxImageEffectPropCudaRenderSupported OfxImageEffectPropOpenCLRenderSupported OfxImageEffectPropPlanarIOSupported (see below) OfxImageEffectPropSupportedComponents (redundant with clip descriptors?)
-- there is an extra parameter type OfxParamTypeStrChoice
+- there is an extra parameter type OfxParamTypeStrChoice, which is like a string param, but returns a string for each choice.
 - other constants:
 OfxImageEffectPropCudaEnabled (render arg?)
 OfxImageEffectPropOpenCLEnabled (render arg?)